Gifted Education Program

 About the Teacher

 Melinda Brown is the current Teacher of the Gifted for the Noxubee County School District.
-She has 34 years of teaching experience and has taught gifted education classes in Noxubee County for the past 19 years.
-She holds a Bachelors Degree in Elementary Education from Mississippi State University and a Master's Degree in Gifted Studies from Mississippi University for Women.
-She is also a National Board Certified Teacher.
+She has 35 years of teaching experience and has taught gifted education classes in Noxubee County for the past 20 years.
+She holds a Bachelors Degree in Elementary Education from Mississippi State University, a Master's Degree in Gifted Studies from Mississippi University for Women and is a National Board Certified Teacher.